 Re.
 The Straight & Narrow

-Nikita is presently acting for a residents association in appealing to the Magistrates’ Court against the grant of a licence for a wine bar in a residential area.
+Nikita acted for a residents association in appealing to the Magistrates’ Court against the grant of a licence for a wine bar in a residential area.

 Re.
 RS (Before the Traffic Commissioners)